 The ATV comes equipped with a specified spark plug.
 See the Specifications chart for the correct spark plug and the correct gap.
 A light brown insulator indicates that the plug is correct.
-A white or dark insulator indicates that the engine may need to be serviced or the carburetor (on the 400) may need to be adjusted.
-Consult an authorized Arctic Cat ATV dealer if the plug insulator is not a light brown color.
+A white or dark insulator indicates that the engine may need to be serviced.
+Consult an authorized dealer if the plug insulator is not a light brown color.